Bell Let's Talk: Post-secondary outreach

 Many Canadian post-secondary institutions have programs associated with the Bell Let's Talk initiative.
 The York Lions athletics program from York University in Toronto hosts various events throughout the month of the event, encouraging students to create posters with messages of support, and offering prizes that can be won through participating with the #BellLetsTalk hashtag.
 The posters are part of Bell's community program, with speech bubble templates sent to schools and businesses across Canada.
 Brock University led the creation of their Thrive Week, a series of events coinciding with Bell Let's Talk day to promote self-care and mental health awareness in the school.
 Their hashtag #LetsThriveBrockU was designed to be used in conjunction with the #BellLetsTalk hashtag to spread awareness in the school.
-In addition, Ryerson University presented a campus activity day on Bell Let's Talk Day in 2018, called the "Sprinkle of Self-Love" event.
+In addition, Toronto Metropolitan University (previously Ryerson University) presented a campus activity day on Bell Let's Talk Day in 2018, called the "Sprinkle of Self-Love" event.
 Presented by Ryerson's tri-mentoring program, the event included food, games, and a photo booth to promote sharing images on Instagram using the hashtag.

 Canadian university athletics league U Sports widely promotes the Bell Let's Talk program throughout their member institutions.
 A majority of schools from the AUS, RESQ, OUA and CWUAA divisions all participated in various events over the course of January 2018.
 Through 100 schools, over 20,000 student-athletes participated in the outreach programs.
 Spokesperson Clara Hughes played a large role in the partnership, stating that "athletes are deeply involved in campus life and passionate about their school communities, and I offer my heartfelt thanks to them all for bringing their incredible energy and ideas to the mental health cause."